 Household Hazardous Waste

-The next Household Hazardous Waste Day will be held in May 2020.
+Next Household Hazardous Waste Day will be on May 2, 2020.

 Improper disposal can pollute air, water, or soil and pose a threat to human health.